Ahthe45th/ml_finance/mlfinance/nlp/README.md

 <br><br>

-Training a text classifier is as easy as:
+Training a text classifier is easy:

 ```python
 from mlfinance.nlp import Bert, DistilBert